-Lords concludes line by line examination of Leasehold Reform (Ground Rent) Bill
+Lords examines Leasehold Reform (Ground Rent) Bill at third reading

 The purpose of the Leasehold Reform (Ground Rent) Bill is to set future ground rents to zero for new leases to make leasehold ownership fairer.